Ekko Build Guide by HawHawNeverLucky

 I've beaten a lot of pro players with my Ekko, here's a clip of me solo killing Faker during Worlds last year.

-This is the OPGG link to my main League Account
+This is the OPGG link to the accounts I play on

 Why would you pick Ekko into assassins?
 Ekko is one of the AP champs with the best match up into champs like Zed and Qiyana without even needing to get early armor (even though it's extremely helpful).
 A well played Ekko can beat almost any assassin, Akali and LeBlanc are the two hardest assassin match ups ( Kassadin is the hardest match up but not really an assassin imo).
 Ekko can also later easily outscale and beat most assassins in side lane.